Inclusion has been saved

 At the heart of our talent strategy

-Deloitte’s eleven Diversity Networks connect people who share affinity indicators such as gender, race, religion, sexual orientation, disability and parenting / caring responsibilities.
+Deloitte’s twelve Diversity Networks connect people who share affinity indicators such as gender, race, religion, sexual orientation, disability and parenting / caring responsibilities.
 These networks play a vital role in fostering a culture of inclusion, and an environment where we all feel safe and look out for one another.
-They engage more than 6,000 members from around the UK and provide support and a shared sense of belonging to our people, develop important links with clients and play an important role in connecting with the broader community.
+They engage more than 7,000 members from around the UK and provide support and a shared sense of belonging to our people, develop important links with clients and play an important role in connecting with the broader community.
 They come together regularly to share their plans and collaborate.